Blendtec Designer 650 Review

 Pureeing

-Moving back to another food test, we tested out each product by making nut butter and tomato soup in each blender, as well as testing out if it could actually heat up a soup.
-Altogether, this trio of tests is responsible for 15% of the overall score, with the Blendtec performing admirably and earning an 8 out of 10.
+We also tested each product by making nut butter and tomato soup in each blender, as well as determining if it could actually heat up a soup.
+This trio of tests is responsible for 15% of the overall score, with the Blendtec performing admirably.

 This blender did a good job at making extremely creamy almond and peanut butter, only taking about 5 minutes.
-It was just a tiny bit grainy, but the Blendtec's motor didn't show any signs of a struggle at all.
+It was somewhat grainy, but the Blendtec's motor didn't show any signs of a struggle at all.

 The Blendtec continued its strong showing in our pureeing test, creating a decently thick tomato soup that was very well mixed.

-It didn't do amazing at heating it though, even after we ran the "Soup" cycle multiple times, only raising its temperature to a little over 130°F, rather than the piping hot 150°F the best blenders got it to.
+It didn't do amazing at heating it, though.
+Even after we ran the “Soup” cycle multiple times, the soup's temperate only reached around 130°F, rather than the piping hot 150°F the best blenders could achieve.

 Grinding